MatejTymes/JavaFixes/README.md

 ```

-In case you would like to just monitor task submitted to existing scheduled executor then use `MonitoringTaskSubmitter` instead.
+In case you would like to monitor task newly submitted to existing scheduled executor use `MonitoringTaskSubmitter` instead.

 ## Math